Cray-HPE/hms-bss/README.md

 This code will be refactored from the old hms-netboot code for bootargsd and associated components created for the Q4 Redfish and Q1 systems management deep dive demos.

+### BSS CT Testing

+This repository builds and publishes hms-bss-ct-test RPMs along with the service itself containing tests that verify BSS on the
+NCNs of live Shasta systems.
+The tests require the hms-ct-test-base RPM to also be installed on the NCNs in order to execute.